 - Slice and add the mushrooms to the pan.
 Cook for a further 2-3 minutes.

-- Add the sauce to the pan and mix well, so that the sauce is well distributed into the vegetables.
+- Add the sauce to the pan and mix well, so that the sauce is well distributed among the vegetables.

 - Add the noodles and mix well so that you can no longer see the whites of the noodles.
 They should take on the color of the sauce.